-An article published in Allure Magazine with Dual Board Certified Facial Plastic Surgeon Dr. Jacono discusses chin augmentation fillers and surgery.
+Double Board Certified Facial Plastic Surgeon, Dr. Jacono discusses chin augmentation fillers and surgery in Allure Magazine

 Injectable Fillers: What Are They, and What Do They Do?

-Dermal fillers are particularly good at treating moderate to severe wrinkles and folds, and can even augment the lips, redefine the cheeks, and fill in under-eye hollows.
+Dermal fillers are particularly good at treating moderate to severe wrinkles and folds.
+They can even augment the lips, redefine the cheeks, and fill in under-eye hollows.
+Versatility is their greatest asset.

 If classic injectable filler treatments weren’t effective enough, the parent company of Restylane, Galderma, has launched a new hyaluronic acid subtype, Restylane Defyne.
 This injection was originally meant to lessen laugh lines around the mouth, but the FDA has just approved it for the correction of mild to moderate chin retrusion.

 “Restylane Defyne is a step forward in injectable technology,” says Dr. Jacono.
-“It’s not often that something other than surgery can alter such a foundational area as the chin.”
+“It’s not often that something other than surgery can alter such a foundational area as the chin.
+As a facial plastic surgeon, I find this very exciting.”

 Just How Effective Are Chin Augmentation Fillers?

 “Patients who describe their chins as ‘weak’ can benefit from a Restylane Defyne treatment,” says Dr. Jacono.
-“Clients of mine who’ve requested it like the idea of using a filler rather than having full-on surgery.
-This is largely because fillers are temporary and reversible.”
+“Clients of mine who have requested it like the idea of using a filler rather than having full-on surgery.
+Largely because fillers are temporary and reversible.
+They are also less physically demanding.”

-“Injectables simply cannot replace surgical procedures for a variety of reasons, including that the majority of them are hyaluronic acid fillers, which degrade over time,” explains Dr. Jacono.
-“Restylane Defyne is one of the most impressive of these dermal fillers, but at the end of the day, it only gives patients a glimpse into what a cheek or chin augmentation will provide.”
+“Injectables simply cannot replace surgical procedures for a variety of reasons.
+The majority of them are hyaluronic acid fillers, which degrade over time,” explains Dr. Jacono.
+“Restylane Defyne is one of the most impressive of these dermal fillers.
+At the end of the day, though, it only gives patients a glimpse into what a cheek or chin augmentation will provide.”

 The Money Question

 “Filler requires constant maintenance and re-injection,” says Dr. Jacono.
-“This means that after a few treatments with Restylane Defyne, you will probably end up spending more money than if you opted for surgery in the first place.”
+“This means that after a few treatments with Restylane Defyne, you will probably end up spending more money than if you had surgery in the first place.”

 When it comes to the difference in cost between temporary and permanent solutions, this disparity is not uncommon.
-Liquid nose jobs, which include Botox and filler injections, cost less per session than the average rhinoplasty, but over time, the costs compound.
+Liquid nose jobs, which include Botox and filler injections, cost less per session than the average rhinoplasty.
+However, over time, the costs compound.
 What’s more, most patients tire of the upkeep and end up getting surgery anyway.

 “I routinely have clients who become dissatisfied with the limits of injections and get something more dramatic,” Dr. Jacono continues.
-“In fact, as time has gone on, this has become increasingly normal, and I now expect that filler patients will eventually decide to go under the knife.”
+“In fact, as time has gone on, this has become increasingly normal.
+I now expect that filler patients will eventually decide to go under the knife.”

 So, is chin augmentation filler worth it?
 Only the patient can decide for themselves.